 3. Once the G-vTAP package is installed, modify the file /etc/gvtap-agent/gvtap-agent.conf to configure and register the source and destination interfaces.

-The file contains an example, which you can use by uncommenting the last two lines.
-The following example registers eth0 as the mirror source for both ingress and egress traffic and eth1 as the destination for this traffic:
+The following examples registers eth0 as the mirror source for both ingress and egress traffic and eth1 as the destination for this traffic:

-Example 1-Configuration example to monitor ingress and egress traffic at interface eth0 and use the same interface to send out the mirrored packets eth0 mirror-src-ingress mirror-src-egress mirror-dst
+Example 1-Configuration example to monitor ingress and egress traffic at interface eth0 and use the same interface to send out the mirrored packets

+'''

+eth0 mirror-src-ingress mirror-src-egress mirror-dst

+'''

-Example 2-Configuration example to monitor ingress and egress traffic at interface eth0 and use eth1 to send out the mirrored packets
+Example 2-Configuration example to monitor ingress and egress traffic at interface eth0 and use the interface eth1 to send out the mirrored packets